-The Company granted 305,105 PSUs subject to a market condition to certain of its executives with an aggregate grant date fair value of approximately \$6.7 million for the year ended December 31, 2023.
-The number of shares awarded will be subject to adjustment based on the achievement of a TSR performance target.
-If the TSR performance target is achieved, the awards will vest at the end of the three-year requisite service period so long as the employee remains employed with the Company through the applicable vesting date.
-Compensation cost for the PSUs is recognized straight-line over the requisite service period, regardless of when, if ever, the market condition is satisfied.
+The Company granted 194,257 PSUs subject to a performance condition and 194,256 PSUs subject to a market condition with an aggregated grant date fair value of approximately \$3.1 million and \$3.6 million, respectively, for the year ended December 31, 2024.
+If the performance targets are achieved, the awards will vest at the end of the three-year requisite service period so long as the employee remains employed with the Company through the applicable vesting date.
+For PSUs subject to a performance condition, compensation cost is recognized straight-line over the requisite service period if the achievement of the performance condition is probable.
+As of December 31, 2024, the Company has determined it is probable that the performance condition will be met.
+For PSUs subject to a market condition, compensation cost is recognized straight-line over the requisite service period, regardless of when, if ever, the market condition is satisfied.